-Christopher is experienced and enjoys practicing in a wide array of cases involving commercial litigation, wrongful death/survivor actions, products liability, premises liability, construction defect, catastrophic injury, transportation matters, employment litigation, commercial landlord-tenet disputes, professional liability for engineers, amusement park law, and environmental law.
-Moreover, Christopher has handled a variety of appellate matters to the Texas Supreme Court and mandamus actions, including one where the writ was issued and served on the presiding judge, which is exceedingly rare.
+Christopher primarily focuses his practice on legal issues and liability involving amusement parks, water parks, adventure parks, carnivals, trampoline parks, and other entertainment venues nationwide.
+While Christopher’s primary practice is in amusement park liability, he is experienced and enjoys practicing in a wide array of cases involving commercial litigation, wrongful death/survivor actions, products liability, premises liability, construction defect, catastrophic injury, transportation matters, employment litigation, commercial landlord-tenant disputes, professional liability for engineers, amusement park law, and environmental law.
+Moreover, Christopher has handled a variety of appellate matters to the Texas Supreme Court and mandamus actions.

 Outside the firm, Christopher enjoys spending time with his wife and two children.
 He also enjoys serving his community, whether that be as a sponsor and volunteer for a charity auction, or picking up highway trash with his local masonic lodge, the Eagle Scout in him wants to leave things a little better than when he found it.
 During law school, Christopher received the CALI Award for Academic Excellent at LSU’s Paul M. Hebert School of Law.

 - LSU Law (BCL, 2008)